11 User Stories & Requirements

 As a user, I want to be able to securely sign into the system so that I can update my profile settings.

-Identify at least three different ways that you could implement a solution to satisfy this user story.
+Identify at least three ways you could implement a solution to satisfy this user story.

 Consider your potential implementations.
 Which of them would you consider to be the best solution?
 Which of them would require the most time and money?
 Which of them are quick and cheap to do?
 Can you identify one that would provide the most return on investment (that is, not too time-consuming or costly, but adequately satisfies the user story)?